 We’ll provide all the meals, a big stack of boardgames, one-page RPGs, a zine library, a rounders set, a big screen for multiplayer Switch games and movies, firewood for the fire pit, and marshmallows.

-One thing is definitely happening—a petting zoo visit us on the Friday afternoon!
-I am very excited about this.
+Another thing—a petting zoo should be visiting us on the Friday afternoon!
+I’m very excited about this.

 Other things that may happen:

 - Bonfire, sparklers